arcus/education_modules/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

     <script type="text/x-sage">

     produce.remove("apple")
     print(produce)

     </script>
     </lia-keep>
     </div>

   * `del` deletes objects, and can be used as another way to remove elements of a list by index.
-The syntax will be a little different, because it is a keyword, not a list method.
+The syntax will be a little different, because it is a [**keyword**](https://realpython.com/python-keywords/), not a list method.
 It is useful because it allows you to delete list elements in a **slice**.
 Slicing uses subsetting notation to indicate where the slice begins and ends.
 The first index listed is **inclusive**, or included in the slice; this is followed by a colon; the second index listed is **exclusive**, or excluded from the slice; finally, these numbers are surrounded by square brackets.

     @sage
     <div class="python_link">